msg-CareerPaths/nodejs-training/chapters/400-database.md

 Online Shop:

  > Integrate TypeORM with PostgreSQL, in your NestJS application.
-You will essentially now be store your data within the database.
+You will now store your data within the database.
  >
  > You can remove the old in-memory repository implementations.